-These are all great examples of what makes sharing the coffee experience so unique and genuine to us.
 You’ve probably heard the term “ specialty coffee “ or special grade coffee, if you haven’t it’s ok.
-This term seems to be everywhere you look these days and it’s popping up in almost every new street café or kiosk worth it’s salt.
+Everywhere you look these days it seems like more and more people are choosing to drink better quality coffee.
 In actuality this sector alone is growing at a fast pace of about 4% year-to-year.
 That’s a lot more people drinking lots and lots of higher quality coffee.
 Considering how globally we consume about 2.25 Billion cups daily, and how 90% of coffee production takes place in developing countries, the coffee community is larger than ever and shows no signs of stopping.

 Beyond buzz-worthy or trending hearsay, specialty coffee is in essence: high quality, great tasting beans that are grown at very high altitudes, then they are carefully selected and graded.
 These later become meticulously roasted and properly brewed to extract the best, maximum flavor potential from each bean.
 Every single time, consistently.
 That was a lot to take in, but it’s literally the only way to ensure the coffee produced remains special, like the gift it truly is.